-Between working many hours a day and enduring the stress that you are while dealing with the pandemic, you might be tempted to grab something quick and less than healthy to eat on the go.
+Between working many hours a day and enduring the stress that you are under while dealing with the pandemic, you might be tempted to grab something quick and less than healthy to eat on the go.
 Do your best to plan nutritious meals for yourself as much as you can and avoid fast food.
 Take nutrients to boost your immune system, such as vitamins, along with a hormone balance supplement to prevent hormonal imbalances.

 Make a salad full of leafy vegetables, especially spinach, and add chicken for lean protein to energize yourself.
 Snack on fruits full of vitamin C, such as oranges and grapefruits.
 Adding spices such as garlic, ginger, and turmeric can give your body extra protection from getting ill.
-Even preparing something as simple as a peanut butter and jelly sandwich can give you the protein that you will need to get through the day.
+Preparing something as simple as a peanut butter and jelly sandwich can give you the protein you will need to get through the day.
 Drink plenty of water and try to avoid sugary drinks and those filled with caffeine.
 Taking care of yourself and making sure that you are eating foods that will keep you well while giving you clean-burning fuel to get you through the day will help you care for others to the best of your ability.

 3. Set Aside Time To Exercise

 Time can be tight when you are working with critical patients.
 It can be difficult to find extra time for yourself between work and sleeping.
-Analyze your schedule and try to determine a time that you can get some sort of exercise for yourself.
+Analyze your schedule and try to determine when you can get some exercise for yourself.
 This simple activity can reinforce your immune system while making you happier.
-If you like to run, attempt to get a mile or two in before you leave home for your next shift.
+If you like to run, attempt to get a mile or two before you leave home for your next shift.
 There are apps and videos that you can download that will walk you through a session of yoga, including a few moments of mediation.
 Doing this exercise will strengthen your body as well as reduce your stress.
-Even going on a walk for ten to fifteen minutes a day will help boost your spirits and your energy levels.
-If fitting this into your day seems to be a problem, do your best to get some sort of physical activity on your days off to keep your body strong.
+Even going on a walk for ten to fifteen minutes a day will help boost your spirits and energy levels.
+If fitting this into your day seems to be a problem, do your best to get some physical activity on your days off to keep your body strong.
 This is another way to keep yourself healthy and ready for the patients and loved ones who need you.

 4. Enjoy the Outdoors

 Serving in an ICU can keep you trapped indoors for hours on end.
 Getting outside in the fresh air can help improve your mood.
 If you find a chance during your lunch or on a break and the weather is favorable, slip out of the building and stand in the sun or the dark to enjoy the atmosphere.
 When you are off work, spend some time out in nature, even if it is outside on your porch or stoop.
 You can walk around your neighborhood as long as you wear a mask and practice social distancing.
 This works for a hike in the woods or a bike ride as well.
 If your time is limited and you need to make a meal, you can grill instead of cook indoors and take advantage of being out while you are busy.
 Being outside is great for your mental health and allows you to soak up extra vitamin D, which can help ward off the Covid-19 virus.
-Also, while you have to keep your distance, you get to see others having fun outside, which lets you share the experience with them.
+Also, while you have to keep your distance, you see others having fun outside, which lets you share the experience with them.
 That little bit of human contact can make all the difference.

 5. Inner Reflection and Mental Health

 Mediation can help you relieve some of the anxiety that you might have held inside you.
 Play some soft music, then set a timer for yourself.
 There are also apps available that can do both of these for you.
-Find a comfortable place to sit then do your best to clear your mind for that amount of time.
+Find a comfortable place to sit, then do your best to clear your mind for that amount of time.
 Keep your breath slow, and even as you do this.
 You should feel a bit refreshed after you do this and ready to head into another day.
 You can also set aside time for prayer as well as practice a gratitude exercise.
 Find three things in your life that you are thankful for and list them.
 You can either speak these aloud to yourself or write them down.
-If you do write them down, consider doing so in a journal so you can look back at your list and smile as you read the things that you are grateful for.
+If you do write them down, consider doing so in a journal to look back at your list and smile as you read the things you are grateful for.
 Thinking about these people or items will improve your mood and remind yourself of what good you have in your life.
 If you have time, you can reach out to the people on your gratitude list and let them know how much they mean to you.
 This simple gesture will brighten your day as well as theirs.

 6. Talk To Someone